Walter Colquhoun Grant: Settlement in the colony

 Grant was the youngest captain in the British Army at age 24 when he lost his fortune and started anew by buying 200 acre of land from the Hudson's Bay Company at what would become Sooke, British Columbia.
 Although some sources claim he left the army altogether, the London Gazette shows that initially at least he merely transferred to the 47th Regiment of Foot.
 This would have raised a certain amount of capital, as cavalry commissions were more expensive than those in infantry regiments.

 Vancouver Island was first opened to settlement by the Hudson's Bay Company in 1849.
 At the outset there was little interest because of land cost (£1 per acre compared to free in the Oregon Territory) and because of the requirement that settlers bring other workers or families with them.
 Grant was the only settler to make the commitment initially and became the first independent colonist to settle on the island.
 He sent 8 settlers on in advance and upon his arrival in 1849 he is said to have shot a cow believing it to be a buffalo.
 Although he lacked the necessary skills, he was employed by the HBC as its first surveyor.
 He resigned that role in March 1850 without completing a single survey.

 Following his arrival, he cleared some of the land he had purchased and set up a sawmill.
 The land was located 40 km from Fort Victoria.
 Grant left the colony in 1850 to prospect for gold in Oregon and came back in 1853 to sell his land.

 Achievements

 While in the colony he collected data about the flora, fauna, natives and trade the later published in Journal of the Royal Geographical Society and did a map of Vancouver Island drawn by John Arrowsmith.
 He reported the population in 1853 was 450 people, 300 at Victoria, 125 at Nanaimo and the remainder at Fort Rupert.
 He ignored native peoples in his count.

 In addition to being the first to bring non-HBC settlers to the Colony of Vancouver Island, Grant is credited with bringing the first sports event, cricket, to what is now British Columbia when he arrived in 1849.

-He introduced what is now considered a noxious, invasive plant, Scotch broom, to the island.
+He introduced what is now considered a noxious, invasive plant, common broom, to the island.